busi732/Team-2-2024Fall/README.md

 ---

 ## 🚀 Getting Started
-This section will guide you on how to set up the project, run it locally in **VS Code**, and ensure that the **Conda environment** is correctly configured.
-Follow these instructions to get started quickly.
+This section will guide you on what you need to employ in this project.
+We mainly work locally in **VS Code** with the **Conda environment**.
+The next section will teach you how to set up the environment for the project after satisfying the following required software.

 - **Prerequisites**:
     - Install **Git**, **Conda**, and **Python 3.8.x or later**.